sanjushri777/sepolia_demo/README.md

 BITNET solves the problem of unused bandwidth going to waste while others need connectivity.
 Connect your wallet, donate bandwidth to the network (telecom-verified), earn BITNET tokens, and unlock the ability to request bandwidth from others.
 Token minting, lock/reward logic, and request matching are fully decentralized via BlockDAG smart contracts.
+In future these token can be exchanged for money by placing bitnet in DECENTRALIZED EXCHANGE platfrom to swap for ETH and ETH to money

 **Key Features:**
 - Decentralized donation and request of bandwidth